CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 Realistic requirements for quantum advantage using noisy simulation and classical benchmarks (2020).

 [4] Browaeys and Lahaye, Many-body physics with individually controlled Rydberg atoms (2020).

+[5] Kadowaki and Nishimori, Quantum annealing in the transverse Ising model (1989)

+[6] Albash and Lidar, Demonstration of a Scaling Advantage for a Quantum Annealer over Simulated Annealing (2018)

+[7] Venturelli and Kondratyev, Reverse Quantum Annealing Approach to Portfolio Optimization Problems (2018)

+[8] Mugel et al, Dynamic Portfolio Optimization with Real Datasets Using Quantum Processors and Quantum-Inspired Tensor Networks (2020)

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)